Nago2020/Nago2020/README.md

-- 👋 Hi, I’m @Nago2020
+- 👋 Hi, I’m Negera
-- 👀 I’m interested in statistics, data science and AI
+- 👀 I’m interested in statistics, data science, machine learning and AI
-- 🌱 I’m currently learning statistics
+- 🌱 I’m expert in statistical theory and biostatistics tools
 - 💞️ I’m looking to collaborate on data science and statistical consultancy.
-- 📫 How to reach me negaraw@gmail.com.
+- 📫 How to reach me negaraw@gmail.com or negera.deresa@gmail.com

 <!---
 Nago2020/Nago2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.